Dane Eagle

 Dane Eagle (born May 22, 1983) is an American politician from Florida.
-A Republican, Eagle was appointed by Governor Ron DeSantis as Secretary of the Florida Department of Economic Opportunity in September 2020.
-Eagle was a member of the Florida House of Representatives from 2012 to 2020, representing Cape Coral in Lee County.
+A Republican, Eagle was appointed by Governor Ron DeSantis as Secretary of the Florida Department of Economic Opportunity in September 2020, leaving that position in 2022.
+Eagle was a member of the Florida House of Representatives from 2012 to 2020, where he represented Cape Coral in Lee County and served as Majority Leader and Majority Whip.
 Eagle resigned from the House to accept his appointment as head of DEO.
 Eagle unsuccessfully sought the Republican nomination for Congress in Florida's 19th congressional district in the 2020 election.

 Early life and education

 Eagle was born in Cape Coral, Florida, on May 22, 1983.
 He is the son of Greg Eagle.

 He received an associate degree from Florida Gulf Coast University in 2003.
 He received a bachelor's degree from the University of Florida in 2005.

 Crist administration

 He began his political career as an aide to Florida Governor Charlie Crist, then a Republican.
 He started as a travel aide to Crist during the latter's 2006 gubernatorial campaign.
 After Crist won the election, Eagle became "special assistant to the governor" before being elevated to deputy chief of staff.
 As finance director for Crist's 2010 Senate campaign, Eagle was responsible for fundraising for the campaign.

 After Crist dropped out of the Republican primary election to become an independent, Eagle and Crist split.
 (Crist later became a Democratic member of the U.S. House of Representatives.